abstools/abstools/website/src/site/sphinx/manual/introduction.rst

    Process call semantics

 The paragraph above elides some details.
-An asynchronous method call (see :ref:`async-call-expression`) produces a *future variable*, which is used both to synchronize with the callee process (see :ref:`await-stmt`) and to get the result (see :ref:`get-expression`).
-Future variables are first-class objects that can be passed along, so multiple processes can synchronize on the same future.
+An :ref:`asynchronous method call <async-call-expression>` produces a *future variable*, which is used both to :ref:`synchronize with the callee process <await-stmt>` and to :ref:`get the result <get-expression>`.
+Future variables are first-class objects that can be passed along, so several processes can synchronize on the same future.

-The processes created by method calls are scheduled cooperatively and run within the scope of the target object.
-Objects are grouped into COGs (Concurrent Object Groups).
+The processes created by method calls are scheduled cooperatively and run within the scope of the target object, that is, ``this`` evaluates to the object.
+All Objects are contained in a :term:`COG` (Concurrent Object Group).
 Each cog runs one process at a time, while processes on different cogs run in parallel, as shown in Figure :ref:`fig-cog-scheduling`.
 This means that each cog is a *unit of concurrency* and is in charge of scheduling the processes running on its objects.
 Each process runs until it suspends itself (see :ref:`await-stmt` and :ref:`suspend-stmt`) or terminates, at which point the cog chooses the next process to run.

 .. _fig-cog-scheduling: